HankkaMark/BIS620package/README.md

 coverage](https://codecov.io/gh/HankkaMark/BIS620package/branch/master/graph/badge.svg)](https://app.codecov.io/gh/HankkaMark/BIS620package?branch=master)
 <!-- badges: end -->

 The goal of bis620.2022 is to plot accelerometry data for "ukb_accel" dataset or any dataset with freqence or time and 3 coordinates (XYZ).
 It can do both acceleremetry plot and spectral signature plots.
 It can also print Hello according to your input (probably your name).
 That's a lovely function to play with if you have no idea what accelerometry data is.
-Data set "ukb_accel" is already embedded and you can see example below.
+Data set "ukb_accel" is already embedded and you can see example of how to use this package below.

 ## Installation